SoftwareImpacts/SIMPAC-2022-270/README.md

 # Getting Started

 Bellow there is a Quickstart Guide to TS_Evolutionary_Prototyping.
+Furthermore, two Jupyter notebooks with examples are provided within the source code.

 ## Basic example ##